Key Stages of Software Development

 Pros:

-• Suitable for projects with uncertain requirements
+• Suitable for projects with a high degree of uncertainty.

 Cons:

-• Requires strong leadership and self-organized teams
+• Requires competent leadership and autonomous teams.

 Metrics of Software Development Process